Arifurrex/frontendMentor-testomonial/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

 **To do this challenge, you need a basic understanding of HTML and CSS.**
+## how this template ive cheate 👋

+Thanks for checking out this front-end coding challenge.
 ## The challenge

 Your challenge is to build out this testimonials grid section and get it looking as close to the design as possible.